opencadc/science-containers/docs/user-guide/radio-astronomy/index.md

         "/arc/projects/survey/data/obs2.ms",
         "/arc/projects/survey/data/obs3.ms",
     ]

     # Process in parallel
     with Pool(processes=4) as pool:
         results = pool.map(process_with_casa, ms_files)

     for result in results:
         print(result)

 if __name__ == "__main__":
     main()
 ```

+!!! tip "Batch vs Interactive"
+    Use interactive sessions for development and QA of pipelines, then switch to batch jobs for production processing of many datasets.

 ## Data Management for Radio Astronomy